 The first thing to know about the statute of limitations for a MN personal injury case is the proper way to comply with it.
 To comply with the statute of limitations, you have to do more than notify the other party about your claim, you have to actually sue the other person within the time allowed by serving them with a complaint.
 Most accident injury cases will be brought in state court.
 In MN state court, a lawsuit is started when the formal complaint is served on the defendant.
 In federal court, a lawsuit is started when the complaint is filed in court.

 THE LIMITATIONS PERIOD DEPENDS ON THE FACTS OF YOUR ACCIDENT

 Generally, for car accident injury cases the statute of limitations is six years from the date of the accident.
 However, there are several important exceptions to this rule.
-For example, if the car accident results in someone’s death, the statute of limitations for the surviving family is three years from the date of the accident.
+For example, if the auto accident results in someone’s death, the statute of limitations for the surviving family is three years from the date of the accident.
 Another important exception has to do with drunk driver cases, which have both a notice requirement for a bar that may have illegally served the driver, as well as a two-year statute of limitations for a case against the bar.
 Other exceptions include cases against a car manufacturer where there was a defect in the design or construction in the car that contributed to the accident.
-When you talk with a top lawyer after you have been injured in an accident in Minnesota, we will sit down with you and determine the statute of limitations for your specific case.
+When you talk with a top lawyer after you have been injured in an accident in Minnesota, we will sit down with you and determine the statute of limitations and time limit for your specific case.

 Other types of personal injury accident cases have different statutes of limitations.
 For example, if you are injured on someone’s property the statute of limitations can be as short as two years depending on the cause of the accident.
 If you are injured because of medical malpractice the statute of limitations is 4 years from the date of the malpractice.
 And there are several other different limitations periods depending on how the injury occurred, e.g. because of a defective product, or negligence by a government body.